corsairmarks/combined_silfae_revisited/mod/README.md

     * Remove starbase code duplication - the Beep-Boops can just have a regular starbase now
     * All static text moved to localisation (name lists, species random names, prescripted empire, custom starting system)
     * Update overridden diplomatic actions to account for new Overlord systems
+* 6.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Minor namelist updates
+    * Update `hair` to `attachment`
+    * You are more likely to draw the gestalt Xenology technology if you have the Javorian Pox Sample (same as the original version)
+    * Rebalance special

 ## Source Code